renatawong/classical-shadow-vqe/README.md

 This notebooks implement the ideas of [1] and attempt to reconstruct the experimental results therein.

 # Status
-The notebooks are complete and undergoing testing.
+The notebooks are undergoing testing and debugging.

 # How to use
 Requires the package predicting-quantum-properties from https://github.com/hsinyuan-huang/predicting-quantum-properties